Top Rated Dallas Motorcycle Accident Lawyers

 If your motorcycle is deemed a “total loss” by the at-fault party’s insurance carrier or your own insurance carrier you are entitled to recover the fair market value of your vehicle or damages equal to what like and similar motorcycles are being sold for in the open market.
 This is not measured by KBB or NADA.

-Assistance Obtaining Necessary Medical Treatment after a Motorcycle Accident Injury
+Assistance Obtaining Necessary Medical Care for Your Injuries after a Motorcycle Accident

-Should you go to the emergency room if you have any pain whatsoever after being involved in a motorcycle accident?
+Should you go to the emergency room if you have any pain whatsoever after being involved in a collision?

 Yes.
 Play it safe and get checked out.
 It is important that your onset of pain be documented and if you don’t go to the hospital the insurance adjuster assigned to your claim is likely to argue you weren’t that hurt if you don’t go to the emergency room.